“If you care and support your staff properly, they can then care and support your clients properly. They can’t give what they don’t have!”

 • How trauma impacts professionals

-• Vicarious trauma prevention and recovery
+• Vicarious trauma prevention, recognition and recovery

-• Embedding trauma-informed understanding into practice
+• Embedding trauma-informed understanding into everyday practice

-• Trauma informed organisational practices and policies
+• Trauma informed policies and everyday practices

 • Trauma informed management and leadership